gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 be added in a \ref ignition::physics::FeatureList "FeatureList" and implemented its functionalities in `src` folder.

-The `dartsim` plugin's \ref ignition::physics::FeatureList "FeatureList" could be found in \ref physicsplugin "Understand physics plugin" tutorial.
+See the \ref physicsplugin "Understanding the physics plugin" tutorial for details on physics engines.

 ### Plugin and feature requirements